sara-nl/clouddocs/vm-scratch-centos.markdown

 >Alternatively, you can use [cloud-init](http://cloudinit.readthedocs.org/en/latest/index.html) as a contextualization configurer.
 CentOS has support for it via the standard yum repos, so you can install it via `yum install cloud-init`.
 Our tests indicate that network works, but there does not seem to be a default user configured to use public/private keys to SSH to the VM.
 >
 >A possible way to do it: you can first use the one-context-XXX.rpm package, reboot to let the network be contextualised, then install cloud-init and after that uninstall the one-context-XXX.rpm package.

+>**NOTE:**
+>**For Ubuntu:**
+> * In case that you encounter the problem not having internet access to your VM, [here](https://doc.hpccloud.surfsara.nl/connection_problem_ubuntu1404) a is a quick fix.
+> * In case that you cannot connect to your VM via `ssh`, then check whether `openssh-server` is installed.
+If not, install with `apt-get install openssh-server`.
+> * When you attempt to terminate your VM from the UI with the `Terminate` button in Ubuntu Desktop environment, a shutdown prompt window pops up.
+To disable this option, open a terminal and insert this command: `gsettings set com.canonical.indicator.session suppress-logout-restart-shutdown true`